PeterWAWood/UnicodeOutOfTheBoxTests/README.md

 Cocoa - Objective-C                15 out of 15           Needs to be run under OSX 10.8+ Java                               15 out of 15
 LiveCode 7                         12 out of 15
+JavaScript                          5 out of 15
 Python 3                           10 out of 15
-JavaScript                          5 out of 15
-Ruby                                4 out of 15           Would be 15/15 with Unicode Gem
+Ruby                                4 out of 15           15 out of 15 with Unicode_Utils Gem
 ```

 ###The Code and Detailed Results